eggheads/eggdrop/doc/sphinx_source/firstinstall/firstinstall.rst

 Additionally, you can kill the bot via the command line (``kill pid``, the pid is shown to you when you started the bot or can be viewed by running ``ps x``) and then restart it with the -mnt flag, which will launch you directly into the partyline, to assist with troubleshooting.
 Note that if you use the -nt flag, the bot will not persist and you will kill it once you quit the partyline.

-If you're still unsure what the problem is, try asking in #eggdrop on Freenode, and be sure to include any relevant information from the logfile.
+If you're still unsure what the problem is, try asking in #eggdrop on Libera, and be sure to include any relevant information from the logfile.
 Good luck!

 First steps with a running Eggdrop
 ==================================